Stephen W. Williams

-Stephen W Williams or Stephen Williams (1837–1899) was a civil engineer and architect who worked mainly in Radnorshire and Breconshire, Wales.
+Stephen William Williams (1837–1899) was a civil engineer and architect who worked mainly in Radnorshire and Breconshire, Wales.
 He was county surveyor of Radnorshire from 1864 to 1899.
 He had offices at Rhayader and lived at Penralley House, Rhayader, He became a noted authority on the archaeology of the Cistercian Monasteries in Wales and undertook excavations at Strata Florida Abbey in Ceredigion, Abbey Cwm Hir in Radnorshire and Strata Marcella near Welshpool in Montgomeryshire.
 He was appointed High Sheriff of Radnorshire in 1899.

 Career

 He was originally articled in 1852 to Samuel Bate of Trent Vale from November 1852 for five years.
 He was then employed as an engineer by a Mr Atkinson who was a sub-contractor to Benjamin Piercy and between 1858 and 1861 he was an engineer on the Vale of Clwyd Railway.
 He also worked as an assistant engineer on the Oswestry and Newtown Railway.
 It is suggested by Scourfield that Williams may have been responsible for the design of Welshpool railway station, which was completed in 1862.